El-Wumbus/qa/docs/contribution.rst

 First, ensure that you know a commit is a local operation and only affects your local git repo.

-check out all your changes to a sperate brach as was breifly shown
+check out all your changes to a sperate brach:
-previously:

 .. code:: bash